richm/linux-system-roles-auto-maintenance/README.md

-                     If sub-role name does not start with the specified value, change the name to start with the value; default to an empty string --readme README      Path to the readme file used in top README.md
+                     If sub-role name does not start with the specified value, change the name to start with the value; default to an empty string --readme README      Path to the readme file used in top README.md --extra-mapping EXTRA_MAPPING
+                     This is a comma delimited list of extra mappings to apply when converting the files - this converts the given name to collection format with the optional given namespace and collection.
+                     The format is
+                       "src_name:[[dest_namespace.]dest_collection.]dest_name,\
+                        src_name:[[dest_namespace.]dest_collection.]dest_name,...."
+                     The default for `dest_namespace` is the `--namespace` value, and the default for `dest_collection` is the `--collection` value.
+                     `src_name` is the name of a role, preferably in `namespace.rolename` format.
+                     If just using `rolename` for `src_name`, and `rolename` is used in places in the README that you do not want to change.
 ```

 ### environment variables